 We found that a bridge for some people can be a wall to others.

 Freeways link communities while splitting others; a bullet train connects tech workers north and south but severs a farming region; low-income Angelenos who’ve long lived in the shadow of a barren LA River now fear the “green gentrification” that is coming with a beautified flood control channel.

-Walls can also create unexpected connections, like the dividing line at the US-Mexico border that serves as a point of contact for families, artists and communities residing in its shadow.
+T he dividing line at the US-Mexico border also serves as a point of contact for families, artists and communities residing in its shadow.

-We also looked at unexpected bridges and walls, such as the boundaries you cannot see but that impact the people who live within them.
-These include restrictive zoning, gang territories and the Orthodox Jewish eruv; and bridges that are literally buried out of sight: the undersea cables connecting Southern California to the Pacific Rim that enable global networking and the vulnerabilities that come with it.
+Bridges and Walls also looked at invisible walls like zoning, gang borders and the Orthodox Jewish eruv; and bridges that are literally buried out of sight: the undersea cables connecting Southern California to the Pacific Rim via the internet that creates openness to the world as well as closed virtual communities.

 And we looked at connections that might exist in the future like ferry services on our ‘fourth border’ — the ocean — giving commuters on the coastline alternatives to the Pacific Coast Highway and the 405.

 The series was supported by the California Arts Council and NPR’s Story Lab.
 It won the LA Press Club's 2019 Award for Investigative Reporting.
 Read our conclusions and catch all the episodes below.